How to Apply

-When completing the FAFSA or renewing your application, please keep the following suggestions in mind:
+When completing the FAFSA or CA Dream Act or renewing your application, please keep the following suggestions in mind:

 - Remember to apply as early as possible after January 1.

-- The priority deadline for filing the FAFSA is March 2.
+- The priority deadline for filing the FAFSA and CA Dream Act is March 2 of each year.

 - Do not wait to apply for financial aid until after you have been accepted for admission.

-- Questions 1-3: Use your full name – as it appears on your Social Security Card.
+- Questions 1-3: Use your full name – as it appears on your Social Security Card (if applicable).

-- When applying online, be sure to create an FSA ID from the U.S. Department of Education to use as an electronic signature or you may print out the signature page and mail it to the processor.
-To create an FSA ID please visit https://fsaid.ed.gov.
+- When applying online, be sure to create an FSA ID or a USER ID to use as an electronic signature for your FAFSA or CA Dream Act or you may print out the signature page and mail it to the processor.

 - You can apply to several schools at one time.
 Remember that you can only receive aid at one school at a time!